vinaydhegde/testdriven-site/_posts/2017-06-20-01-part3-update-component.markdown

 That's it.
 Short lesson.
 Commit you code.

 > You may have noticed that we are not handling errors on the client.
-We'll tackle that in the next part 4!
+We'll tackle that in the part 4!